ScottyB/ac-js2/README.md

  * Completion of variable and function names in current scope
  * Popup documentation for variables and function names in buffer

-** Notes:** Navigation only works if the definition is in the same file.
+**Note:** Navigation only works if the definition is in the same file.

 ## Installation